 *other factors such as geographical location, network loads and other network activity can also affect performance.

-In BaseHead you will now see a new CloudPack menu item.
+In BaseHead you will now see a new CloudPack menu node.
 If you do not see this check your Peak Tree Settings (gear at the top of the peak tree) and ensure the CloudPack item is set to display.

 Press the CPM button to launch the CloudPack Manager

 You can also press keyboard shortcut F12 to launch from the keyboard

 When you launch CPM take note in the bottom right corner of the CPM window the BaseHead connection status.
 This should show as

 “Connected” when both BaseHead and CPM are running or “Disconnected” if BaseHead is not detected as running.